gzachariadis/Python.Challenges/Codewars/README.md

 Your goal, should you choose to accept it, is to solve kata[^1] and progress through the ranks, to achieve Mastery[^4].

-<p style="text-align: center;">Warriors are not the ones who always win, but the ones that always fight.
+<p align="center">Warriors are not the ones who always win, but the ones that always fight.
 Banzai!</p>

 ## Ranking